sebapersson/SBMLImporter.jl/README.md

 ## Quick Start

-Importing an SBML modelis straightforward.
+Importing an SBML model is straightforward.
 Given the path to a SBML file do:

 ```julia
 using SBMLImporter